Longshan Jilin, China Travel Guide

 No established tourist infrastructure for wildlife viewing within the district.

-The Liaoyuan City Museum may have exhibits on local geology and natural resources that influenced the region's industrial development.
+The Liaoyuan City Museum may have exhibits on local geology and resources from nature that influenced the region's industrial development.

-The district itself is not known for striking geological wonders.
+The district itself is not known for striking wonders of the earth's geology.

-No beaches are present within Longshan District.
-Some small rivers or artificial lakes may exist within Liaoyuan City, mainly for urban landscaping and recreation.
+No sandy shores are present within Longshan District.
+Some small rivers or artificial lakes might be present within Liaoyuan City, mainly for urban landscaping and recreation.

 Water sports are not developed in the district.